MEHALSAKTHI/Employee-Manager/README.md

 Storing, Updating, Deleting and Viewing all these data is well managed by light weight software frameworks.

-Advanced Framewroks used here serve the purpose of efficient & quick functioning.
+Advanced Frameworks used here serve the purpose of efficient & quick functioning.

 -- This application is currently staged with its version v2 and added with few more features on the attendance module --